thom01s/thom01s.github.io/3 - projects.md

 		<header class="major">
 			<h2>Personal Summary</h2>
 		</header>
 		<p>I'm a Biomedical engineer and an Applied Computing Master's student.
 I have 2 years of experience in research at the Startup Biosens Tech, working with manufacturing processses of microfluidic channels of rapid tests for several conditions and a data science project for inspection of production materials.
+Currently, I'm working at Biopark Educação as an R&D analyst, responsible for R&D KPIs, report automation (involving ETL, data analysis, python developing) and maintenence for current software used in the sector.
 Academically I have projects in the biomedical image and signal processing and many small projects that can be used as basic generic models for diverse problems for fast prototiping and testing.</p>
 		<ul class="actions">
 			<li><a href="1 - skills.html" class="button next">Skills</a></li>
 			<li><a href="2 - experience.html" class="button next">Experience</a></li>